 Even if your door is in a sad state, it can always be rejuvenated.
 If you are very fond of your garage door style and wish to retain it, or it is a very large (and therefore expensive) door to replace, we can simply change the mechanism (springs, arms, tracks, etc) and add a motor for the most cost effective way of motorising otherwise poorly garage doors.

 For comparison, if the door is in reasonable condition, even very old retractable doors can be automated.
+This is a simple and cost effective case of installing a boom above the structural opening and an electric operator motor at the other end.

 As with sectional doors, virtually all roller doors can be motorised, whether they were originally manual or to replace motors that have failed.
 There are a number of different motor types and we can recommend the correct motor to suit your particular garage door.

-In some cases the physical conditions within the garage mean that a motor will not be suitable.
+In some cases, the physical conditions within the garage mean that a motor will not be suitable.
 We will always aim to squeeze them in where we can, but never at the detriment of reliability as the motor should make your life easier and give you years of dependable function.

 The main issues are a lack of headroom, lintels passing through the garage that get in the way of the motor mechanism and ultimately, there must be power in the garage!